ska-telescope/ska-oso-pht-ui/docs/src/userGuide/proposal/TitlePage.rst

-- The submission title allows a maximum of 50 words.
+- The submission title allows a maximum of 20 words.
+Titles exceeding this limit are flagged with an error and cannot be saved until the word count is reduced.
 The title field accepts latex syntax - which can be previewed by clicking the |icoview| icon next to the title field (see :numref:`Figure %s <titlepage>`).
 - Once submission title is populated, click |icocreate| to create a submission and proceed to the next page.